krytonx85/k8sntnxautosetup/README.md

 # Kubespray Deployment on Nutanix

-This is a small project which automates the following:
+This is a small project which aims to quckly setup a production grade kubernetes cluster on Nutanix Prism Element.
+This is just for testing/poc purposes.

+It automates the following:
 1. Download Centos Image
 2. Create and Deploy 4 VMs on your Prism Element using nutanix v2 api calls
 3. Use Kubespray - deploy a default configuration kubernetes cluster